NSW Builders License – Required qualifications, experience & more

-Not sure if you are on the right path to get your builders licence in NSW?
+Not sure if you are on the right path to get your builders licence in New South Wales, Australia?
 Here’s a full wrap of what you need to know.
 MUST READ.

 We have a lot of enquirers checking in to see if they can apply for a builders licence.
 The truth is, you might not be eligible for a builders licence in NSW for a number of reasons.